Mohibalikhan/Parallel-and-Distributed-Computing/README.md

 - Task - Write a multithreaded program that prints “Hello World” from each thread.

-- Write Program From Lab and open the vscode cmd
+- Write Program From Lab and open the vscode cmd and write

 - gcc yourfilename.c -fopenmp -o filename